-4.3.2 SREP Sydney Harbour Catchment 2005 Assessment
+5.3.2 SREP Sydney Harbour Catchment 2005 Assessment

-The site is not included within the Sydney Harbour Catchment Map and therefore assessment with respect to SREP Sydney Harbour Catchment is not required.
-However, this proposal is consistent with the matters to consider in respect to the biodiversity, ecology and environment protection of the site.
+The site is included within the Sydney Harbour Catchment Map. this proposal is consistent with the matters to consider in respect to the biodiversity, ecology and environment protection of the site.

-4.3.3 SEPP Coastal Management 2018 Assessment
+5.3.3 SEPP Coastal Management 2018 Assessment

 The site is mapped as Costal Environment Area in the Coastal Management SEPP 2018.
 The site is not mapped as containing Littoral Rainforest, Coastal Wetland, Proximity to Littoral Rainforest or Proximity to Coastal Wetland.